iwisvirus/iwisvirus.github.io/_posts/DFIR/2026-01-20-volatility.md

 **pslist**: get list of processes from the doubly-linked list that keeps track of processes in memory, equivalent to the process list in task manager. include all current processes and terminated process with their exit time
 - python3 vol.py -f <file> windows.pslist

 **psscan**: locate processes by finding data structures that match _EPROCESS.
-It can cause false positives.
+It can cause false positives. good to detect unlinked malwares that doesn't show up on pslist
 - python3 vol.py -f <file> windows.psscan

 **pstree**: list all processes based on their parent process ID, using the same methods as pslist.
 Useful to get a full story of the processes and what may have been occurring at the time of extraction